inno-devops-labs/S24-core-course-labs/lab12.md

      - Verify that the enhancements work as expected, you must see the updated number in the `visits` file on the host machine.
      - Update the `README.md` for your application.

-2. Create Pull Requests:
-    - Submit a PR to merge your changes into the main branch of the forked repository.
-    - Create a PR from the `lab12` branch to the main branch in your own repository.

 ## Task 2: ConfigMap Implementation

 **4 Points:**